Ahmet Çakar: Fly eating controversy

 In May 2022, while commenting on a match between Fenerbahçe and Beşiktaş in live TV, a horse fly was seen flying around the studio.
 As the program continued, Çakar remarked, "If that fly passes through my airspace, I'll do what I have to".
 The fly then approached Çakar, who grabbed the fly and ate it.
 Sinan Engin reacted by saying "good for you, free vitamins" while Rasim Ozan Kütahyalı, who was also present, held his vomit and silently remarked "may Allah destroy you".
 The event provoked criticism as well as support from the public and evolved into a scandal.
 When interviewed later, Çakar remarked "I am not easily disgusted.
 By God, I have eaten worse things, but the public is not ready for it."

 Glasses controversy

 In 2022, after Ertem Şener, the presenter, asked Çakar, "How are the glasses cleaned?", Çakar took off his glasses and started licking it.
 Everyone in the room questioned what he was doing, but he ignored the criticism.
 The glasses did not belong to Çakar.

+Football betting investigations

+As part of the betting investigation conducted by the Istanbul Chief Public Prosecutor's Office, Çakar was taken into custody on December 5, 2025.
+During medical examinations, he responded to reporters' questions asking, "Why were you taken into custody?" with "I don't know."
+A detention order was also issued for his wife, Arzu Çakar, but it was determined that she was abroad.
+Ahmet Çakar, who suffered a heart spasm while in custody as part of the investigation, was transferred to Istanbul Training and Research Hospital and underwent an angiography procedure.
+On the same day, the detention order was lifted due to his health condition, and he was ordered to be transferred to the courthouse after completing his treatment.